OSDC-Code-Maven/OSDC-Code-Maven.github.io/docs/handbook.md

 For in-person meetings we should take notes.

+## Communication

+There is a lot of value in face-to-face and in-person communication and we would like to encourage that too, but we know that in reality in many cases the time needed for communication is not symmetrical.
+The time it takes to create the content is not the same as the time it takes to consume it.

+* Creating a movie takes months of many people, but takes only 2 hours to consume.
+* Creating a youtube video by a single person will also take a lot more time than the length of the video.
+* Writing a damning Tweet takes second.
+Refuting it can take hours, days or even more.

+Besides that, people live in different time-zones and even those who live in the same time-zone will have different habbits or different constrains when they can work.

+So asynchronous communication is key to enable good communication.

 ## Marketing and Promotion

 Our ideas, products, and service might be great, but if they don't reach the people who need them then they don't provide the value they can.